 Interprofessional Student Organizations

-The University of Illinois offers IPE volunteer opportunities for students to learn and train together.
+The University of Illinois offers IPE volunteer opportunities and events for students to learn and train together.

 Chicago Street Medicine

 Chicago Street Medicine (CSM) is currently seeking applicants to join their executive board.
 Founded in 2017, CSM is a student-fueled, interdisciplinary, inter-professional nonprofit organization dedicated to improving the health and well-being of the vulnerable in Chicago through service, education, research, and advocacy.
 CSM is focused on the unsheltered homeless population.

 CSM is currently looking to fill the following board positions:

 - Director of Graduate Education